Variance reduction combining pre-experiment and in-experiment data: Introduction

 \section{Introduction}

-Online controlled experiments, commonly referred to as A/B testing, play an important role in guiding data-driven decisions for companies across various industries \citep{kohavi2020trustworthy}.
-These experiments enable organizations to evaluate the impact of new features, products, and improvements to search and recommendation algorithms on their business performance by analyzing data from A/B testing.
-By measuring the Average Treatment Effect (ATE) using experimental data, A/B testing provides deep insights that drive product development, improve user experiences, and increase business outcomes.
-However, a fundamental challenge in A/B testing is to improve the sensitivity of the online experiments given a fixed sample size, since increasing the sample size might be costly or even impractical.
-Under this sample size constraint, reducing the variance of the ATE estimator is essential for detecting effects more quickly and accelerating the experimental cycle.
+Online controlled experiments, commonly known as A/B testing, play a pivotal role in data-driven decision-making across numerous industries \citep{kohavi2020trustworthy}.
+These experiments allow organizations to rigorously evaluate the impact of new features, products, and algorithmic enhancements on key business metrics by systematically comparing different variants with randomized assignment.
+The core statistical measure derived from these experiments is the Average Treatment Effect (ATE), which quantifies the causal impact of the treatment on the outcome of interest compared to a control.
+Accurately estimating the ATE facilitates informed product development, optimizes user experience, and increases business revenue.
+A significant challenge in online controlled experiments is enhancing the sensitivity of the experiments under fixed or constrained sample sizes.
+Increasing sample sizes to achieve higher sensitivity can be prohibitively expensive or logistically impractical in some cases.
+Consequently, reducing the variance of the ATE estimator is important, as it allows organizations to detect effects more quickly and accelerates iterative experimentation and product innovation cycles.

-To achieve variance reduction while maintaining the consistency of the estimator, a common approach is to consider regression adjustment using auxiliary data \citep{freedman2008regression, lin2013agnostic}.
-In the context of online controlled experiments, CUPED (Controlled-experiment Using Pre-Experiment Data) \citep{deng2013improving, deng2023augmentation} was developed to reduce the variance by incorporating pre-experiment data through linear regression.
-Building upon CUPED, CUPAC (Control Using Predictions as Covariates) \citep{tang2020control} was proposed by using complex machine learning prediction models instead of linear models and is now widely adopted in industry.
-The key intuition behind these methods is to utilize auxiliary information that correlates with the outcome to adjust for uncertainty in randomized experiments, thereby making the ATE estimator more precise.
-The degree of variance reduction achieved depends on the correlation between the auxiliary data and the outcome of interest.
-Consequently, both CUPED and CUPAC are limited by the information within pre-experiment data, which may not directly influence the final outcome as they are observed before the experiment.
+A common strategy to achieve variance reduction while preserving estimator consistency involves regression adjustment using auxiliary covariates \citep{freedman2008regression, lin2013agnostic}.
+In the specific context of online controlled experiments, methods such as CUPED (Controlled-experiment Using Pre-Experiment Data) \citep{deng2013improving, deng2023augmentation} have been developed, leveraging linear regression adjustment with pre-experiment data.
+Extending this idea, CUPAC (Control Using Predictions as Covariates) \citep{tang2020control} incorporates complex machine learning models for predicting outcomes, enhancing variance reduction capabilities.
+These methods exploit correlations between pre-experiment auxiliary information and experimental outcomes, improving precision in estimating the ATE.
+However, the effectiveness of CUPED and CUPAC is inherently constrained by the predictive power of pre-experiment data on the outcome, which, being collected prior to the treatment assignment, may have limited direct relevance to outcomes measured during the experiment.